ucsf-wynton/wynton-website-hpc/docs/status/index.md

 * Wednesday December 12-19 (8 days): **`/wynton/scratch` will be unavailable and completely wiped**.
 For computational scratch space, please [use local `/scratch` unique to each compute node](https://ucsf-hpc.github.io/wynton/scheduler/using-local-scratch.html).
 For _global_ scratch needs, the old and much slower `/scrapp` and `/scrapp2` may also be used.

-* ~~Wednesday December 19, 2018 (1/2 day): The Wynton HPC scheduler (SGE) will be taken offline.
+* ~~Wednesday December 19, 2018 (1/2 day): The {{ site.cluster.name }} scheduler (SGE) will be taken offline.
 No jobs will be able to be submitted until it is restarted.~~

-* Wednesday December 19, 2018: The upgraded Wynton HPC with the new storage will be available including `/wynton/scratch`.
+* Wednesday December 19, 2018: The upgraded {{ site.cluster.name }} with the new storage will be available including `/wynton/scratch`.

-* Wednesday January 9, 2019 (1/2 day): The Wynton HPC scheduler (SGE) will be taken offline temporarily.
+* Wednesday January 9, 2019 (1/2 day): The {{ site.cluster.name }} scheduler (SGE) will be taken offline temporarily.
 No jobs will be able to be submitted until it is restarted.

 It is our hope to be able to keep the user's home accounts, login nodes, the transfer nodes, and the development nodes available throughout this upgrade period.